joncav/astoria-argenta-aep-2/README.md

 # Astoria Argenta AEP-2 (AEP/2N)
-This project is about the SAE 2 (two head) model with documentation references and images of my machine.
+This information was gathered about the SAE 2 (two head) model with documentation references and images.
 I found it difficult to find good references to documentation about this machine.
 So if this just becomes a good reference for someone - it's done it's job!

+Requirements: 220v

 ## Documentation